James T. Walsh: Official congressional blog

 No longer maintained by the US House of Representatives since Walsh is not currently a congress member is his official congressional blog of two years, from 2006 to 2008.
 Walsh titled his congressional blog, "Jim's Journal," and it consisted of 24 entries on various political topics.
 Walsh created the congressional blog to better-inform his constituents about his perspectives.
 Brief summaries of Walsh's congressional blog are currently housed in the Friedsam Memorial Library Archives of his alma mater, St. Bonaventure University.

 Committee assignments and duties

 Despite the growing Democratic trend in his district, Walsh was able to hold onto his seat due to his long tenure on the House Appropriations Committee.
 He was chairman of the Subcommittees on the Departments of Veterans Affairs, and Housing and Urban Development, and Independent Agencies from 2001 to 2007, thus making him one of the so-called "College of Cardinals," or "Cardinals of Spending," of the House due to his influence on national spending policies.
-It is considered very difficult to unseat an Appropriations Committee member, especially if he or she is a "Cardinal."
+It is considered very difficult to unseat an Appropriations Committee member, especially if the member is a "Cardinal."